 If eligible, submit your peer notetaking request as well.
 Review important 2021/22 note taking program changes.

 The Centre for Accessibility Online Services Portal is for UBC Vancouver students.

 If you are a faculty member, please log in to view student accommodation letters and upcoming exams requested by your students registered with the Centre.
 The list of Accommodation Letters does not represent the students who have booked an exam.

 Review the Canvas guide (pdf) for how to adjust for student exam accommodations.

 If you are not registered with the Centre and you have a question, please email firstname.lastname@example.org to inquire about your options and determine whether the Centre's services are right for you.

-If you are registered with the Centre for Accessibility, you can connect with your Accessibility directly via their direct email or by booking a 30 minute appointment with them by emailing email@example.com or calling 604 822 5844.
-For more time-sensitive matter, you can also book a same-day 15 minute drop-in appointment with any advisor during drop-in advising hours by calling 604 822 5844.
+If you are registered with the Centre for Accessibility, you can connect with your Accessibility Advisor directly via their direct email or by booking a 30 minute appointment with them by emailing email@example.com or calling 604 822 5844.
+For more time-sensitive matters, you can also book a same-day 15 minute drop-in appointment with any advisor during drop-in advising hours by calling 604 822 5844.

 The Centre for Accessibility is located at Room 1203 in Brock Hall.

 Drop-in advising hours

 - Wednesday: 10:00 am to 4:00 pm